jfBiswajit/note_keeper/readme.md

 Every year teaches two things: No one is permanent.
 Life has to move on.

 Humans are born to be real not to be perfect

+Good decisions come from experience.
+Experience comes from bad decisions.

+Start doing your own thing in your own way and avoid copying others of whatever they are doing.